Near-Optimality of Linear Strategies for Static Teams with `Big' Non-Gaussian Noise: Convergence of densities

 where $\varphi_\ell(x)=\frac{1}{(2\pi)^{\ell/2}}\exp(-\norm{x}^2/2)$ is the density of the $\ell$-dimensional standard normal random variable.
 Furthermore,

 where $\Bscr(E)$ is the Borel $\sigma$-algebra on $E$ and $\Gamma_E$ is a standard normal random variable taking values in $E.$ Here $C,C'c_1,c_2,c_3,c_4,c_5>0$ are universal constants. \end{theorem}

 The above theorem says that if $X$ is a random vector, then for most choices of subspaces $E$, the density of $\Pi_E(X)$ approaches the standard normal density in a `large' part of the subspace $E.$ Theorem~\ref{thm:klartag} is essentially a central limit theorem.
 The vector $\Pi_E(X)$ is vector of linear combinations of the components of $X$.
 The theorem says that these linear combinations are approximately jointly Gaussian.
 However there are important distinctions that are worth noting.
-First, the central limit theorem (at least, its `vanilla' version), talks of a \textit{scalar} linear combination of the components of an increasingly long random vector.
-From the scalar version (which yields a central limit theorem for each one-dimensional marginal) one cannot obtain in any obvious way a corresponding central limit theorem for the \textit{joint} density of several linear combinations.
-Secondly, the central limit theorem talks of convergence in distribution, whereas \eqref{eq:tvmain} opens the possibility of an estimate of the rate of convergence of densities.
-Thirdly, notice that no assumption of independence is made on the components of $X$.
+First, unlike in the usual central limit theorem, \eqref{eq:tvmain} is a concrete estimate of the rate of convergence of densities.
+Second, notice that no assumption of independence is made on the components of $X$.
 And finally, note that the theorem does not guarantee that \eqref{eq:tvmain} holds for any specific subspace $E$ nor does it say it holds on the entire subspace $E$.
 Rather, it says that if the subspace were to be chosen uniformly at random from $G_{n,\ell}$, then \eqref{eq:tvmain} holds on a large compact set in $E$ with overwhelming probability, where this probability and the size of the compact set grows with the length of $X$.

 The optimal values of the universal constants in this theorem are as yet unknown~\cite{eldan2008pointwise}.
 Scanning the proof from~\cite{eldan2008pointwise} reveals that the theorem holds true with $c_1=c_3=\frac{1}{100},c_2=\frac{1}{10} $ and $c_4=\frac{1}{200}$.
 One can obtain \eqref{eq:tvmain2} as a corollary of \eqref{eq:tvmain}, whereby one expects $c_5 \approx c_3$ and $C' \approx C.$ For the purpose of this paper, it suffices that these are absolute constants.